 Chirp is available for free for iOS devices in the iTunes App Store.

 If you want to share your photos with the public, Pinterest is the hottest site around.
 You can share photos directly from your iPhone using the free Pinterest app for the iPhone, iPad and iPod Touch.
-The official Pinterest app hasn’t yet been launched for Android, but you can use the Gallery+ for Pinterest which is available from Google Play for $2.99.
+The official Pinterest app is available from Google Play for free.

 To share image files with others easily, create a shared folder on Dropbox and invite your friends and family to join.
 They will have instant access to the files you add to the shared folder so they can access the photos on their computers or smartphones.
 You can also set up Dropbox to automatically sync your smartphone photos to your Dropbox folder to get up to an extra 3 GB of free Dropbox storage.